-Research in Informatics is pursued within the research environment Centre for Empirical Research on Information Systems (CERIS) and deals with the digitalisation of organisations and society.
-CERIS conducts research in a number of application areas such as: automated decision-making/AI; eHealth; digitalization of government; digitalization of developing countries; crisis management; information security; digitalization of school and systems development methods.
+Research in Informatics is pursued in the research environment Centre for Empirical Research on Information Systems (CERIS) and deals with the digitalisation of organisations and society.
+CERIS conducts research in several application areas: automated decision-making/AI; eHealth; digitalization of government; digitalization of developing countries; crisis management; information security; digitalization of school and systems development methods.

 Duties and responsibilities

-As a rule, a professor spends the bulk of their working hours on research.
-A professor is also expected to work actively to bring in external research grants to the subject area, take an overall responsibility for its research activities, and monitor developments within the subject field internationally.
-A professor is expected to be involved at all three levels of higher education and to disseminate information on and collaborate around their own and the department’s research activities.
+As a rule, a professor at Örebro University spends the bulk of their working hours on research.
+A professor is also expected to work actively to bring in external research grants to the subject, take overall responsibility for its research activities, and monitor developments within the subject field internationally.
+A professor is expected to be involved at all three levels of higher education and to communicate and collaborate around their own and the department’s research activities.

 A person who has demonstrated both research and teaching expertise is qualified for employment as a professor.